BUDDHISM, DUKKHA, and REPETITIONS

 The Second Truth – The Origin of Dukkha

-The usual view is that pleasure and wanting lead to attachment.
-And any hope of fulfilment or security through attachments is illusory, due to impermanence and change.
-Consequently, non-attachment and letting go are widely recommended countermeasures.
+The common present day view, is that pleasure and wanting lead to attachment.
+(And due to impermanence and change, any hope of fulfilment or security through attachments is illusory.)

 Freedom from karma, i.e. freedom from habitual or pre-set repetitions, is the aim of Buddhism.

-And Buddha's teaching addresses this: The Origin of Dukkha – the start, the first step and all the other steps in the development – is that pleasure, and also wanting lead to repetitions.
+And Buddha's Second Truth addresses this: The Origin of Dukkha – the start, the first step (and all the other steps in the development) – is that pleasure and delight lead to attraction, then wanting, and then repetitions.

 If something is pleasurable, we want to repeat it.
 When we want something, the idea repeats in our memories.
 Even the smallest pleasure we have, will lead to some form of repetition of the idea, and often an actual repetition.